Beth526/dsp/lessons/statistics/07-statistics.md

 You will see effect size again and again in results of algorithms that are run in data science.
 For instance, in the bootcamp, when you run a regression analysis, you will recognize the t-statistic as an example of effect size.

-The Cohen's d for weight between the first born group and the other births group was -0.0887.
+**Answer**: The Cohen's d for weight between the first born group and the other births group was -0.0887.
 This is a measure of effect size, and it says that the mean birth weight in the other births group was 0.0887 units of pooled standard deviation lower than the mean birth weight in the first borns group.
 This is not a significant difference.

 The Cohen's d for pregnancy length between the first born group and the other births group was 0.0289.
 This is also not a very big difference and not significant.